nataliamoran/online-shop-checkout-calculator/README.md

     * If a user spends more than $100, this user gets the discount 10%
     * If a user spends more than $200, this user gets the discount 20%

-8. To go back to grocery shopping, click `Store` button.
+8. To go back to grocery shopping, click the `Store` button.

 9. To read about us, click `About` in the menu.